 11. Boric acid

 Please beware.
 This acid can be toxic if inhaled.
-You need to use mask and gloves while using the acid.
+You need to use masks and gloves while using the acid.
 Keep your pets and children away from this substance.

 12. Bug bombs